spinnaker/spinnaker.github.io/concepts/index.md

 groups are based on the [**application-stack -detail**](#the-application-stack-detail-naming-convention) naming convention.

-> **Note:** cluster, here, is not the same thing as a Kubernetes cluster.
+> **Note:** cluster, here, does not map to a Kubernetes cluster.
+It's merely a
+> collection Server Groups, irrespective of any Kubernetes clusters that might be included in your underlying architecture.

 ### Server Group

-The base resource, the *Server Group*, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is associated with a Load Balancer and a Firewall.
+The base resource, the *Server Group*, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc.
+This resource is optionall associated with a Load Balancer and a Firewall.
 When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes pods).

 Server groups follow the [**application-stack-detail -version**](#the-application-stack-detail-naming-convention) naming convention.